ameram/ai-journey/README.md

 # AI Journey
 Bunch of notebooks made in Kaggle while I was studying the fast.ai course _Practical Deep Learning for Coders Pt.
 1_ by Jeremy Howard.

+Plus some general notebooks while I am testing and learning.